rachelcluke/mixology-society/README.md

 Welcome,

 This is the Mixology Society website, which provides information about the University of Luketon's Mixology Society (society club).
+It is Rachel Luke's submission for Code Institue's User Centric (static website) module.

 The following are high-level details of this project: